 What is happening in the garden…

-It is a good time to apply horn manure, make compost, transplant seedlings, pruning, wine racking and harvesting for storage from the 14th – 30th of June.
-This is a descending or waning period of the moon.
-From the 1st-13th it will be good time to apply horn silica, plant seeds, graft and harvest for early consumption.
-This is an ascending or waxing period of the moon.
+It is a good time to apply horn manure, make compost, transplant seedlings, pruning, wine racking and harvesting for storage from the 6th-18th of June.
+This is a descending or waning period and is influenced by the earth and water signs.
+From the 1st-5th and the 21st-30th of June it will be a good time to apply horn silica, plant seeds, graft and harvest for early consumption.
+This is an ascending or waxing period and is influenced by air or fire signs.

 If anyone has any queries in regards to the garden, please feel welcome to ask… Cheers, Jaimie